MISP/matrix-misp-bot/README.md

 # MISP bot for Matrix

-This bot is pased on the [nio-template](https://github.com/anoadragon453/nio-template/), you can go look at it for more detials.
+This bot is pased on the [nio-template](https://github.com/anoadragon453/nio-template/), you can go look at it for more details.

 # Installation